cancoin/bitcoin-voyager/README.md

 ## Getting Started

-To get the UI source code and install all of the necessary components to run Voyager locally in development mode, and you can run these commands:
+To get the UI source code and install all of the necessary components to run Voyager locally in development mode, you can run these commands:

 ```
 git clone git@github.com:voyager.git && cd voyager